Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Implementation Details

 \paragraph{Fine-tuning Stage of LaSRO} In the fine-tuning stage, we use the same setup of $N_s$ and W/L pair-finding mechanism in the pre-training stage.
 During the online adaptation of the surrogate reward, specifically in line 6 from Alg. \ref{algo:ft}, we randomly select one $\mathbf{z}_1$ out of $N_s$ sampled $\{\mathbf{z}_1\}$ and similarly for $\mathbf{z}_2$ to compute $\mathcal{S}[\mathcal{R}_{\psi}(\mathbf{z}_*, \mathbf{c})]$, as we find it more efficient.
 We use the original loss $\mathcal{L}_{lcm}$ used to train the LCM and the original training data (700k text-image pairs as introduced previously) as a regularizer during the fine-tuning stage.
 When optimizing the Image Reward, we alternate between updating the diffusion model for $N_1=1$ step and adapting the surrogate reward for $N_2=1$ step.
 When optimizing the Attribute Binding score, we set $N_1=10$ and $N_2=20$.
 For the Text Alignment Score, it is $N_1=10$ and $N_2=50$.
 The normalization and clipping function $\mathcal{S}$ applied to the reward optimization loss makes hyper-parameter tuning more robust.
 We set $c=500, c_1=0.5, c_2=1.0$ and the learning rate $\eta_1=3e-6, \eta_2=3e-8$ when optimizing all three rewards.
-For all compared RL methods including LaSRO, we report the results using checkpoints obtained with EMA update of a rate $\mu=0.95$ to ensure more stable performance across iterations.
+For RL methods compared including LaSRO, we report the results using checkpoints obtained with EMA update of a rate $\mu=0.95$ to ensure more stable performance across iterations.
+The training time of the fine-tuning stage of LaSRO for Image Reward is around 48 hours on a single node of 8 H100 GPUs.

 \paragraph{GORS-LCM} GORS-LCM is an RL method based on GORS \cite{huang2023t2i}, which follows a simple generate-filter-distill paradigm and is adapted to fine-tuning LCMs.
 It shares a similar form as the original LCM learning process.
 In each iteration, it samples $N_s=6$ times from the two-step LCM to obtain $\{\mathbf{z}_1\}$ and $\{\mathbf{z}_2\}$ given prompt $\mathbf{c}$, selects the best $\mathbf{z}_1^{\text{best}}$ and $\mathbf{z}_2^{\text{best}}$ from them according to the target reward $r$, and then trains with the LCM loss $\mathcal{L}_{\text{lcm}}$ to distill from SSD-1B using data $(\mathbf{z}_*^{\text{best}}, \mathbf{c})$ generated online instead of the offline distillation dataset (e.g., the 700k pairs described previously).
 While converging slowly due to no reward gradient guidance, this method is stable and can serve as an RL baseline for arbitrary rewards.
 We further apply regularization via $\mathcal{L}_{\text{lcm}}$ with the 700k (text, image) pairs, similar to LaSRO.